jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

   * Each is based on a concurrency tool available in another language
   * It has no dependencies outside of the Ruby standard library
   * It does not use Fibers so behaves consistently across interpreters
-  * It has no known incompatabilities with any major gems
+  * It has no known incompatibilities with any major gems
   * It should be usable in any program you want to use it in--programs that already exist and that you have yet to write
   * It is available on GitHub (https://github.com/jdantonio/concurrent-ruby)
   * And Rubygems (https://rubygems.org/gems/concurrent-ruby)